0xyu/sample-web/README.md

 # sample-web
- Just some codes write with Vite + Typescript + React + SCSS
+- Just some codes write with Vite + Typescript + React + SCSS
+- Example to control and highlight rendering components